 If you don’t have access to WordPress installation scripts on your server, then you will need to install WordPress manually (or change web hosting providers).
 This tutorial will show you how.

-In addition to the written tutorials, we also recommend watching the video tutorials listed in the WordPress Installation Video Tutorials section.
+In addition to the written step-by-step tutorials in the WordPress installation module, we also suggest watching the video tutorials listed in the WordPress Installation Video Tutorials section.

-(The famous five-minute WordPress installation process.
+(The famous five-minute WordPress install.
 Source: WordPress Codex: Installing WordPress)

 *** IMPORTANT ***